kubevirt/community/design-proposals/cpu-hotplug.md

 Sequence of events
 - User updates CPU sockets on a vm.spec.template.spec.domain.cpu
 - VM controller writes these change to the active vmi.Spec
+- VM controller writes the required request/limits in the vmi.Status
-- VMI controller updates the active pod spec to reflect the request/limit changes
+- VMI controller updates the active pod spec to reflect the request/limit changes.
-- Pod changes are applied
+- Pod changes are applied.
+- VMI controller identfies a match between the required request/limits on the vmi.Status and those of the VMI pod
+- VMI controller marks the VMI as safe to hotplug.
-- virt-handler triggers the hotplug/hot-unplug action after the inplace update completes.
+- virt-handler identifies the mark and triggers the hotplug/hot-unplug action.
-- VM status is updated to reflect that the pending hotplug/hot-unplug actions have completed
+- VM status is updated to reflect that the pending hotplug/hot-unplug actions have completed.

 # References